Hope and help is available if you struggle with compulsive overeating, binge eating, night eating, “food addiction” and

 We understand how isolating it can feel to struggle with food and your weight—and that it’s not as simple as we’d like to think to forge a healthy relationship with the two.

 Our innovative Binge Eating Treatment & Recovery (BETR) Program goes beyond diet and exercise, integrating evidence-based strategies to address the true causes of disorder eating behaviors.
 Our medically-supported programming is rooted in non-diet weight management and fuses mental health, dietary support and education, exercise/movement, and medical management to support lasting recovery for adults and adolescents.

-Through our comprehensive treatment program, we normalize eating patterns, treat binge eating related medical problems, manage stress, improve health-related quality of life issues, and establish deeper connections with others.
+Through our comprehensive binge eating treatment program, we normalize eating patterns, treat binge eating related medical problems, manage stress, improve health-related quality of life issues, and establish deeper connections with others.

 Overeating impacts whole families.
 With accurate information, family members can support their loved one’s recovery, including healthy, sustainable lifestyle changes.
 Our Family Support Program emphasizes education and skill building through multi-family therapy, education, process groups and supported meals.